-Alloa is a small town in Clackmannanshire, on the north bank of the River Forth, east of Stirling.
+Alloa is a small town in Clackmannanshire and 8 miles east of the city of Stirling.

 The town developed at a ford and ferry crossing on the River Forth and expanded rapidly during the early industrial revolution.
 The main industries were glass-ware, textiles, ship building and brewing.
 Today the town’s economy is centered around retail and leisure.